-CONCERNS have been expressed that an independent review into the handling of a case of alleged child abuse in Limerick – involving up to 16 children – is not yet underway.
+THE department of justice has received the “draft terms of reference” into an independent probe of the handling of a case of alleged abuse and neglect in Limerick involving up to 16 children.

-Details of the proposed ‘serious incident’ review were announced in March by the Minister for Children and Youth Affairs, Katherine Zappone with the agreement of the Minister for Justice and Equality, Charlie Flanagan.
+Details of a proposed ‘serious incident’ review were announced in March by Minister for Children and Youth Affairs Katherine Zappone with the agreement of Minister Flanagan.

 The review relates to a complex case which allegedly involves the abuse and sexual exploitation of a number of young children within a small number of families.

 Eleven adults were arrested by gardai from the Limerick garda division in March as part of an ongoing criminal investigation.